telerik/ajax-docs/controls/ajaxpanel/how-to/incompatible-controls-and-updating-3rd-party-controls-with-telerik-radajax.md

 * The [Substitution](http://msdn2.microsoft.com/en-us/9ze89as6) control.

->note Controls that are incompatible with partial-page rendering can still be used on a page without being added to the AjaxSettings.
+>tip Controls that are incompatible with partial-page rendering can still be used on a page without being added to the AjaxSettings.
 >

->note To make the validators compatible with the RadAjax controls *when used in medium trust* , set the[EnableClientScript](http://msdn2.microsoft.com/en-us/7t054e90)property of the validators to false.
+>tip To make the validators compatible with the RadAjax controls *when used in medium trust* , set the[EnableClientScript](http://msdn2.microsoft.com/en-us/7t054e90)property of the validators to false.
 This disables the client script that would ordinarily be used to perform validation in the browser.
 As a result, during an asynchronous postback, the validators perform validation on the server.
 However, because only the content of the UpdatePanel is refreshed, the validators can provide the kind of immediate feedback that is ordinarily provided by client script.
 >